Learn How to Run a Lifesaving Sanctuary

 Dog behavior training

-Online course – The 10-week online course, offered through Southern Utah University, includes 16 self-study modules, plus 10 Zoom calls (90 minutes each) with Best Friends co-founder Jana de Peyer and other experts.
+Online portion of the course – The 10-week online portion of the course, offered through Southern Utah University, includes 16 self-study modules, plus 10 Zoom calls (90 minutes each) with Best Friends co-founders Jana de Peyer, Silva Battista, and other experts.

-In-person course – You’ll spend six inspiring days at Best Friends Animal Sanctuary in the beautiful red rock country surrounding Kanab, Utah.
+In-person portion of the course – After completing the online portion, you’ll spend six inspiring days at Best Friends Animal Sanctuary in the beautiful red rock country surrounding Kanab, Utah.
 Your visit includes a tour of the Sanctuary facilities and live classes with animal care experts, plus group and individual mentoring.

 Lunches will be provided.
 Travel, lodging and additional meals are not included.
 Check out the cool local accommodations created for visitors by Best Friends.